owendl/rpgaday2020/02-change-DO.md

 # Change

 One summer in high school I was a lifeguard at a local golf club pool and a sweet job it was.
 Above minimum wage pay, half-off at the snack bar and best of all, almost no one ever came to the pool.
 So I got paid to sit in the shade and read the Dungeons & Dragons 3rd Ed.
 Player's Handbook.
-The small morsels of synergy bonuses and rules lawuering I tasted with WotC d20 Star Wars became a Tony Montana gorge in D&D.
+The small morsels of synergy bonuses and rules lawyering I tasted with WotC d20 Star Wars became a Tony Montana gorge in D&D.

 I finished high school as my regular group's defense attorney to Dooley's Chief Prosecutor (mostly because he was more often the Dungeon Master).
 I got all of the floppy books to find optimum weapon and class combinations.
 Every level of progression was mapped out before I rolled my first check.
 The game centered around maximizing numbers: XP, attack bonus, damage, gold...